florzanetta/lumina/README.md

 Local config
 ------------

-Create a `lumina_local_settings.py` in the root of the proyect, with the following content:
+Create a `lumina_local_settings.py` in the root of the project, with the following content:

     from lumina.settings_dev import *